jithk03/Portfolio/Exercise 8/Readme.md

 Once the outline was done, I extruded the sketch downward with a depth of 6 mm, and used the text tool to add the word "vengeance" into the sketch as well.

-Overall, turning the idea into an actual model was harder than I expected, mostly because of the curve-matching work.
+Overall, turning the idea into an actual model was harder than I expected.
 The extrude and text steps themselves were straightforward once the sketch was solid.

 ## Slicing (QIDI Studio)